 - 2 tbsp garlic minced

 - 1/2 cup brown rice dry

 Cut the chicken into 1-inch pieces and place in a bowl.
 Add the baking soda and using your fingers, mix the baking soda with the chicken.
 Set aside for the meat to tenderize at room temperature.

 Heat a large wok or skillet to medium-high heat.
-Add the vegetable broth with garlic, celery, carrots and red bell peppers.
+Add the vegetable broth with olive oil, garlic, celery, carrots and red bell peppers.
 Cook 5-6 minutes then stirring frequently.
 Watch the veggies to ensure they do not stick.
 Add more broth as needed to keep them moist and cooking.

 Rinse the chicken and pat it dry with papertowels then add it to the wok with the veggies adding the black pepper.
 Stir, reduce heat to medium and cook another 7 minutes or until cooked through.

 While the chicken cooks, prepare the brown rice according to the package instructions and prepare the sauce in a small bowl.